 Going with the cheapest unit

 When you’re shopping for an HVAC unit, it’s important to remember that you get what you pay for.
 The cheapest units are usually of lower quality and won’t last as long as a more expensive, higher-quality unit.
 Additionally, they may not be as energy-efficient.
 A professional will be able to help you determine the best unit for your needs.
-Search air conditioning services near me, and you’ll find our certified technicians at Comfort Design, Inc.
+Search AC conditioning near me, and you’ll find our certified technicians at Comfort Design, Inc.

 Installing the thermostat in the wrong location